Garden State Parkway: Route description

 Route 444 shield, the Parkway's unsigned designation.

 The Garden State Parkway begins at New Jersey Route 109 in Cape May County, at one of the very few expressway interchanges in the United States designated as Exit 0.
 It runs north along the mainland side of the Jersey Shore, crossing the Great Egg Harbor Bay and passing to the west of Atlantic City.
 The parkway passes through the sparsely populated Pine Barrens until it reaches Toms River in Ocean County.
 From here, the road heads into suburban areas.
 North of Tinton Falls, the route splits into a local-express lane configuration, which it maintains through Sayreville.
-Here, the highway crosses the Raritan River into Woodbridge Township, where it meets the New Jersey Turnpike (Interstate 95).
-North of here, the Garden State Parkway passes through densely populated communities in Middlesex and Union counties and intersects Interstate 78 near Newark.
-The parkway eventually passes to the south and east of Paterson and meets Interstate 80 in Saddle Brook.
+Here, the highway crosses the Raritan River into Woodbridge Township, where it meets the New Jersey Turnpike (Interstate 95, I-95).
+North of here, the Garden State Parkway passes through densely populated communities in Middlesex and Union counties and intersects I-78 near Newark.
+The parkway eventually passes to the south and east of Paterson and meets I-80 in Saddle Brook.
 After traversing the suburban northern section of Bergen County, the road enters the state of New York where it becomes the Garden State Parkway Connector, continuing north to the New York State Thruway mainline.